fightling/voctomix-transitions/README.md

 ![pip-pip transition](images/pip-pip.gif)
 ![sidebysidepreview-sidebysidepreview transition](images/sidebysidepreview-sidebysidepreview.gif)

 To switch between A and B within a composite an animation is preferable.
-In some composites like _picture-in-picture_ (see picture in the middle) the second source (B) is overlapping the first one (A) and so the *z-order* (order in which the frames have to be drawn) has to be flipped within a transition to get a proper effect.
+In some composites like _picture-in-picture_ (see in the middle) the second source (B) is overlapping the first one (A) and so the *z-order* (order in which the frames have to be drawn) has to be flipped within a transition to get a proper effect.

 To guarantee that this is possible transitions can be improved by inserting so-called __intermediate composites__ which add __key frames__ for both sources in which they do not overlap and so bring a chance to do the z-order swap.
 _voctomix_ __transitions__ is then using *B-Splines* to interpolate a smooth motion between __*t*(A,B)__ &harr; __*t'*(A,B)__ &harr; __*t*(B,A)__.
 You even can use multiple intermediate composites within the same transition, if you like.